uport-project/uport-credentials/docs/guides/tutorial.md

 ## Creator Service

 In the file `createcredential.js`, we have a simple node `express` server.
-In the setup phase, we will use the private key, and the DID we created above; alternatively, there is already an example key pair already available.
-We then create a `Credentials` object.
+In the setup phase, we will use the private key, and the DID we created above; there is already an example key pair available in the file, but this should be replaced with your own keypair for any real application.
+Following along in the code, the first step is to create a `Credentials` object which will encapsulate our newly created keypair.

 ```js
 var credentials = new uport.Credentials({